Beyond Medical Treatment

 The MAD Foundation’s ambition to organize the Hackathon was to turn the quarantine on its head by trying to discover new possible solutions on how to make the quarantine for the TB patients as the most empowering experience in their lives, during which they could develop talents, being surrounded by supportive community and where they would be enabled to explore new opportunities to look forward to after the recovery process.

 After the MAD team framed the Health care challenge, the Hackathon continued with the Empathy exercise.
 The participants were asked to take a look under their chairs and some of them discovered envelopes.
 The envelopes denoted the diagnosis of Tuberculosis, and it contained ten pieces of paper in it, which the participant needed to pass around to surrounding people.
-The ten pieces of paper denoted the spread rate of Tuberculosis disease.
+Under every fourth chair there was an envelope as 25% of the human population (1 in 4 people) is thought to be infected with TB.
 During the stimulation, those people who were affected by Tuberculosis would be sent to quarantine, which meant that they became separated from their communities.
 The simulation enabled participants to reflect on the possible experience each Tuberculosis patient is going through during the first stages of discovering the diagnosis.
 According to the facts, TB is one of the top 10 death causes worldwide and although it’s curable, if not treated properly it can result in fatalities.

 After the activity, the Hackathon’s participants were invited to share their insights on what concepts such as “Vulnerability and Resilience, Stigma and Inspiration” meant to them The discussion was followed by a co-ideation activity which challenged the change-makers to come up with a solution for the most empowering quarantine in an individual's life.
 After groups’ did brainstorming and explored a unified idea to work with, the MAD team challenged the groups to reframe the challenge and enable 10 times impact thinking.